 Elements of the ACT model were also incorporated during physical activity sessions: consistency in activity, present-focused awareness of bodily sensations, and deliberate use of physical activity to promote engagement in valued activity.

-Treating chronic disease and the multitude of chronic pain syndromes can be challenging.
-Recognizing that the pain experience of each client is molded around a unique psychological scaffold, and acquiring the skills to promote behavior change that improves health and wellbeing are crucial steps to successfully meet this challenge.
+Treating chronic disease and the multitude of related chronic pain syndromes can be challenging.
+Recognizing that the pain experience of each client is molded around a unique psychological scaffold, and acquiring the skills to promote behavior change that improves health and wellbeing are crucial steps to successfully meeting this challenge.

 To learn more about ACT for Pain and training for practitioners click here!